Becksteinlab/GromacsWrapper/README.rst

 A primitive wrapper around the Gromacs tools until we have proper python bindings.
-It also provides a small library (cook book) of often-used recipes and an optional analysis module with plugins for more complicated analysis tasks.
+It also provides a small library (cook book) of often-used recipes and helper functions to set up MD simulations.

 `Documentation`_ is mostly provided through the python doc strings and available at http://gromacswrapper.readthedocs.org for recent releases.